toolleeo/cli-apps/README.md

 * [forgit](https://github.com/wfxr/forgit) - A utility tool powered by fzf for using git interactively.
 * [fzf-git.sh](https://github.com/junegunn/fzf-git.sh) - bash and zsh key bindings for Git objects, powered by fzf.
 * [gh-f](https://github.com/gennaro-tedesco/gh-f) - The ultimate, compact and snappy fzf extension for gh cli.
-* [gh-s](https://github.com/gennaro-tedesco/gh-s) - Search github repositories interactively
+* [gh-s](https://github.com/gennaro-tedesco/gh-s) - Search github repositories interactively.
 * [gh-stars](https://github.com/aymanbagabas/gh-stars) - A GitHub CLI extension to show repository stargazers.
 * [git](https://git-scm.com/) - The winner across all the existing file versioning tools; distributed versioning; fully controllable from the command-line; plenty of configuration and usage options; behind a number of related project that leverage git as backend.
 * [git-annex](https://git-annex.branchable.com/) - Manages files with `git`, without checking the file contents into git; very useful to manage large/binary files.